We the Scientists, in order to form a more reality-based union, provide constituents with tools to advocate for sensible science policy.

 LEAD DATA ANALYST

-Sebi is a fourth year in the Columbia Neurobiology PhD Program.
+Sebi is in the Columbia Neurobiology PhD Program.
 He studies the cellular basis of spatial memory.